 Chosen via an open design competition in the Fall of 2010, the design for the new headquarters of the Boston Society of Architects has a prime location within the city.
 The 16,000 square foot office, meeting, and exhibition space is nestled between the Fort Point Channel and the Rose Fitzgerald Kennedy Greenway adjacent to the waterfront.
 The building has a 6,000 sq.ft. of snaking gallery space linked by a bold continuous green ribbon.

 The iconic stair designed by Howeler + Yoon Architecture becomes an enticing billboard for public engagement into the second level design gallery.
-The second floor’s ceiling spills into the lower level’s lobby space via the stair linking all the spaces together visually and literally.
+The second floor’s ceiling spills into the lower level’s lobby space via the stair linking all the spaces together visually and literally., which is important for big spaces or apartments or you can use resources as Small Apartment Decorating Ideas which are great for the purposes of decoration.

 The layout of the gallery space promotes wandering within the open floor plan.
 The space is always packed when they have a gallery opening (I highly recommend attending… come for the Architecture, stay for the beer, wine, and appetizers), yet you can still pull to the side and converse with someone you run into.